fgr-araujo/vue-shortkey/README.md

 #### Avoided fields
 You can avoid shortcuts within fields if you really need it.
 This can be done in two ways:
-* Preventing a given element from executing the shortcut by adding the **v-shortkey**.void tag in the body of the element
+* Preventing a given element from executing the shortcut by adding the **v-shortkey.avoid** tag in the body of the element
 ```html
 <textarea v-shortkey.avoid></textaea>
 ```